Authored 3D design platform

 Drafting emerges from the same live scene

-New orthographic drawing views, dimension offsets, guide-line inference, named views, and `export_drawing` turn modeling state directly into communicable paper-style output without a disconnected second workflow.
+Orthographic drawing views, dimension offsets, guide-line inference, named views, and `export_drawing` turn modeling state into paper-style PNG, PDF, and SVG output without a separate drawing model.

 AI without special privileges